OsamahALQ/COMP3005A4/assignment4/README.txt

 				a.
 Example
 					i.
 Main.java

+You need to go to the last file to find the java file.
+Sorry for the inconvenience

 In Main.Java the code which contain these functions:
 1- private static final String JDBC_URL = "jdbc:postgresql://localhost:5432/Assignment4" ;
 2- private static final String USER = "your username" ; < I had mine like in the video >